Learning Outcomes

 Seller’s and Buyer’s Obligations After Exchange

 After exchange, the seller remains the legal owner until completion but holds the property on a constructive trust for the buyer.
-The seller must not deliberately damage the property and must disclose any new adverse matters that arise before completion.
-The buyer must pay the balance of the purchase price on completion and is responsible for insuring the property and arranging finances.
+The seller must not deliberately damage the property, must take reasonable care to preserve it in the same state (including safeguarding fixtures), and must disclose any new adverse matters that arise before completion.
+Case law imposes a duty of care during this period: a seller may be liable for loss caused by neglect or wanton destruction.

 Key Term: constructive trust